lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 ## Overview
--
 *	Users use Power BI Desktop to author queries, datasets and reports
 *	The .pbix file is recommended to be sored in a common location such as OneDrive
-*	All content creators and consumers require a Pro license unless the workspace has Premium capacity (in which case users with a Power BI Free license may view content which resides in Premium)
+*	All content creators and consumers require a Pro license unless the workspace has been assigned to Premium capacity, in which case Power BI Free users may view content from the app (or the workspace if permissions allow).
-*	For a small team collaboration, team can use the workspace fro both authoring and collaboration as well as distribution and delivery of content
+*	For a large team collaboration, team can use the workspace for authoring and collaboration and the app distribution and delivery of content
-*	Apps can be optionally used to deliver read-only content to users, unless small teams do not desire the additional management overhead for apps
+*	Best practice is to limit access to the workspace to only the small amount of users who are handling authoring, development, and quality assurance activities
+* Most users who will have read-only access to the content via app and not workspace
 *	Users can use features such as reschedule data refresh, use email subscriptions, dashboards and data alerts and are recommended to use features such as live connections and analyse in Excel
 *	On-Premises Data Gateway in Standard Mode supports data refresh, live connection or direct query
 *	Users can use Power BI mobile app